Agent

 Choose Freepik AI if:

-Your prompts are mostly commercial and you want images that feel close to stock or campaign assets.
+Your image needs are mostly commercial, and you want visuals that feel close to stock, ad, or campaign assets.

 Choose Krea if: